guruDanny67/epub_images/README.md

 To use the script you need the python interpreter, at least version 3.5, and the original .epub file.

+The simplest way to use this is to clone the repository in a local directory, copy the epub file in the same directory and run the script.

 If you don't pass any option the standard file name is used (almanaccodellospazio.epub), if you want to use a different name pass it on the command line, e.g.